Hybrid Events Guide: how to plan your next hybrid event in 2022

 - Stream live sessions online to increase the event presence effect.

-Networking events are popular with attendees and exhibitors as they allow people to focus on building new business relationships, cementing existing ones, and exploring new opportunities.
+Networking events are popular as they allow people to focus on building new business relationships, cementing existing ones and exploring new opportunities.
 These events include industry conferences, roundtables, trade shows and exhibitions.

 A networking-focused hybrid event model mixes three main elements: